metno/weatherapi-docs/_posts/2022-12-14_changes-to-metalerts.md

 we produce the CAP files, and some warnings may contain several polygons per area element.

-This has always been allowed according to the CAP standard, but since it has not been used in the CAP warnings from  MET Norway up to now, you might have to do some adjustments to your system.
+This has always been allowed according to the CAP standard.
+Since it has not been used in the CAP warnings from  MET Norway up to now, we suggest you check that your systems can handle this.

-Note that in case of overlapping polygons, the are covered is the total of all the polygons, with not holes.
+Note that in case of overlapping polygons, the are covered is the total of all the polygons, with no holes.
 According to the CAP standard, "if multiple
 <polygon>, <circle> or <geocode> elements are included, the area described by
 this <area> block is represented by the union of all the included elements".